xen-project/xen/docs/designs/non-cooperative-migration.md

 if there are none present, but also enabling the extra save records.
 Note that at least some of the extra records should only form part of a non-cooperative migration stream.
-For example, migrating event channel state would be counter productive in a normal migration as this will essentially leak event channel objects at the receiving end.
+For example, migrating event channel state would be counter-productive in a normal migration as this will essentially leak event channel objects at the receiving end.
 Others, such as grant table state, could potentially harmlessly form part of a normal migration stream.